For the first time in over a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

 MSI’s Gaming X Trio has proved to be one of the better aftermarket designs for most GPUs.
 Many reviewers and users have stated that MSI’s cooling solution, Tri-Frozr, is solid for RTX 3090s, 3080s, 3070s, RX 6800 XTs, RX 6800s, and any other card that uses the same triple-fan setup.

-It is expected that the MSI RX 6900 XT Gaming X Trio will perform just as strongly in every aspect.
+The MSI RX 6900 XT Gaming X Trio is expected to perform just as strongly in every aspect.
 Let’s look closer at each aspect individually.

 MSI has not released an MSRP for the Gaming X Trio.